jonathan-russo/favicon_service/README.md

 `docker compose -f docker-compose-redis.yml up`

 Finally we can run our service!
-Since our service uses environment variables for its configuration we export the development specific settings and run the service:
+We first run the command to export our development settings and then use Django's manage.py helper to run the server.

 ```bash
 export $(xargs < configs/local.env)